Hocus Pocus (1993 film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 38% based on 60 reviews, with an average rating of 4.9/10.
+On review aggregator Rotten Tomatoes, Hocus Pocus has an approval rating of 42% based on 65 reviews.
 The website's critical consensus reads, "Harmlessly hokey yet never much more than mediocre, Hocus Pocus is a muddled family-friendly effort that fails to live up to the talents of its impressive cast."
-Metacritic assigned the film a weighted average score of 43 out of 100, based on 27 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 43 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Gene Siskel, reviewing for The Chicago Tribune, remarked that the film was a "dreadful witches' comedy with the only tolerable moment coming when Bette Midler presents a single song."
 Roger Ebert in The Chicago Sun-Times gave the film one star out of a possible four, writing that it was "a confusing cauldron in which there is great activity but little progress, and a lot of hysterical shrieking".
 The Miami Herald called it "a pretty lackluster affair", adding this comment: "Despite the triple-threat actress combo, Hocus Pocus won't be the Sister Act of 1993.
 There are a lot of gotta-sees this summer, and this isn't one of them."

 Janet Maslin of The New York Times wrote that the film "has flashes of visual stylishness but virtually no grip on its story".
 Ty Burr of Entertainment Weekly gave the film a C−, calling it "acceptable scary-silly kid fodder that adults will find only mildly insulting.
 Unless they're Bette Midler fans.
 In which case it's depressing as hell"; and stating that while Najimy and Parker "have their moments of ramshackle comic inspiration, and the passable special effects should keep younger campers transfixed [...]
 [T]he sight of the Divine Miss M. mugging her way through a cheesy supernatural kiddie comedy is, to say the least, dispiriting."
-Kim Newman of Empire Magazine gave the film two stars out of five, writing, "Trying to break expectations isn't always a wise idea and here Disney show how not to do it.
+Kim Newman of Empire gave the film two stars out of five, writing, "Trying to break expectations isn't always a wise idea and here Disney show how not to do it.
 With this supposed-family movie, they disappoint on nearly every level.
 The plot is weak, the action poor and it's got Bette Midler, simply dreadful."